zamiang/christina-xu/README.md

 ## Editing the code

 NOTE: Only edit .sass files.
-DO NOT edit any .css files.
-The sass files will get compiled into the css.
 For more information please look at the [sass](http://sass-lang.com/) documentation and the [compass](http://compass-style.org/) documentation.

 If you would like to edit something else such as the CSS or